starsimhub/rstarsim/README.md

 # R-Starsim

 [Starsim](https://starsim.org) is a framework for modeling the spread of diseases among agents via dynamic transmission networks.
-R-Starsim is a wrapper that facilitates the usage of Starsim from R. It uses [reticulate](https://rstudio.github.io/reticulate/index.html) to communicate between Python and R.
+R-Starsim is a wrapper that facilitates the usage of Starsim from R. It uses [reticulate](https://rstudio.github.io/reticulate/index.html) to communicate between Python and R. Full documentation is available at https://r.starsim.org.

 ## Installation